World Gym

 In March 2021, World Gym said it had over 200 franchises across six continents.
-Owned by the Cammilleri family since 2009, its plans include further global expansion of the franchise network and the opening of regional flagship gyms.
+Owned by the Cammilleri family since 2009, its plans included further global expansion of the franchise network and the opening of regional flagship gyms.

+In October 2024, World Gym Taiwan announced its acquisition of parent company World Gym International for US$9 million.
+This historic acquisition established Taichung as the new global headquarters of the World Gym brand, symbolizing Taiwan's rise as a central player in the global fitness industry.

 History

 Joe Gold started Gold's gym in 1965.
 Many world-famous bodybuilders trained there.
 Gold sold the gym in 1973 and went back out to sea as a sea merchant.
 When he came back, he regretted that he had also sold the rights to his name.
 Since he could not use "Gold" in its name, he opened a new gym in Santa Monica under the name of World Gym.
 Joe sold his World Gym in the valley to a bodybuilder named Steve Davis, who later sold it for $25,000.
-Gold moved his Santa Monica World Gym to Venice then to Marina Del Ray, and the location closed after he died in 2004.
+Gold moved his Santa Monica World Gym to Venice then to Marina Del Rey, and the location closed after he died in 2004.
 World Gym is now owned by the Cammilleri family, since 2009.

 Joe Gold's gym was where Arnold Schwarzenegger built and sculpted himself when he first came to America.
 Schwarzenegger has been California's governor, a movie actor, and a former Mr. Olympia.
 For the film Pumping Iron, released in 1977, Schwarzenegger's training was recorded in Joe's gym.
 Peter Brockway said in an interview that the gym earned $20 million before expenses.

+In 2019, the company opened a new gym in Sherbrooke, a city located in Quebec.